Thank you for considering serving as a role player for the Mock Prison Riot.

 Role players always are needed to play inmates, hostages, hostage takers, officers, etc., during the Mock Prison Riot.

 The task of role playing is taken very seriously at the Mock Prison Riot.
-Participating teams say that the professionalism of the role players greatly enhances the levels of realism and training they receive as they are executing scenarios.
+Participating teams say that the professionalism of the role players greatly enhances the levels of realism and training they receive as they are executing scenarios or evaluating technology.
 Role players are an integral part of training as well as evaluating new and existing technologies deployed during scenarios.

 There are several procedures mandated to ensure the safety of role players and participating teams.